npatmaja/nauvalatmaja.com/content/post/2016-04-15-function-composition-in-go.md

 totop: true
 ---
-I've been playing with functional JavaScript for a while, especially partial applications and function composition, and I find those concept are very helpful in my daily coding practices.
+I've been playing with functional JavaScript for a while, especially partial applications and function composition, and I find those concepts are very helpful in my daily coding practices.
 At first, if you are short in [mathematical logic systems][wiki-logic-wiki] (just like me), making sense anything functional could be a bit out of hand.
-Fortunately there are a lot of reading materials that do a great job explaining the concept in an easy and pragmatic way.
+Fortunately there are a lot of reading materials that do a great job explaining the concepts in an easy and pragmatic way.
 You could [search those articles in medium][medium-functional-js] and/or you would want to read this [book][js-alonge].

 Go, by design is quite different from JavaScript.
-Go is an attempt to combine the ease of programming of an interpreted, dynamically typed language (e.g., JavaScript and Python) with the efficiency and safety of a statically typed, compiled language.
+It is an attempt to combine the ease of programming of an interpreted, dynamically typed language (e.g., JavaScript) with the efficiency and safety of a statically typed, compiled language.
 It also aims to be modern, with support for networked and multicore computing ([Go FAQ page][go-faq-why], 2016).
-However there are some similarities between JavaScript and Go, one of them is that they treat [functions as first class object][wiki-first-class-function], which means function is an object that can be passed
+However, despite the differences, there are some similarities between JavaScript and Go, one of them is that they treat [functions as first class object][wiki-first-class-function], which means function is an object that can be passed